Chatham Islands shag: Diet and feeding

-Like all cormorants, the Chatham shag is a pursuit-diver, propelling itself underwater with its feet and returning to the surface to consume small prey caught in its bill.
-The specific diet of the Chatham shag is poorly known, but is dominated by fish, including opalfish, flatfish and bullies, as well as cephalopods such as octopuses, squid and cuttlefish.
+Like all cormorants, the Chatham Islands shag is a pursuit-diver, propelling itself underwater with its feet and returning to the surface to consume small prey caught in its bill.
+The specific diet of the Chatham Islands shag is poorly known, but is dominated by fish, including opalfish, flatfish and bullies, as well as cephalopods such as octopuses, squid and cuttlefish.
 It generally feeds alone, but will form small feeding flocks at times.

 Breeding

 Little is known about the breeding biology.
 Males attract a mate with an advertising display in which it stands with its tail cocked up and throws its neck and head back towards its tail, up to 13 times, while making a gargling noise.
 Mated pairs recognise each other at the nest with gaping and head-lowering displays.
 During these the male makes a barking noise, but the female is almost silent, making only a soft puffing noise.

 Breeding is seasonal, and the timing of laying can vary from colony to colony.
-Most Chatham shags lay between October and December, but the colonies on Te Whanga Lagoon breed three months earlier than other colonies.
+Most Chatham Islands shags lay between October and December, but the colonies on Te Whanga Lagoon breed three months earlier than other colonies.
 The nest is made of iceplant, grasses and other plants.
 Small nesting territories are defended from others of the species, and birds nesting in the centre of the colony have to run the gauntlet of biting to reach their nests as they pass other territories.
 Two to four eggs are laid; the eggs measure 59 to 63 mm × 37 to 40 mm and are matt pale blue with a chalky covering.
 The incubation time is not known but is thought to be around 30 days.

 Conservation

-The Chatham shag is threatened by a range of human activities and threats.
+The Chatham Islands shag is threatened by a range of human activities and threats.
 The species is sensitive to disturbance at its breeding colonies, as nests are trampled by stampeding adults and nests are opportunistically raided by silver gulls after the eggs are unattended.
 At worst, entire colonies have been abandoned due to disturbance by people or stock.
 Colonies on the main islands are also vulnerable to introduced predators such as weka, feral cats and possums.
 It is considered critically endangered by the IUCN.